 Onslow stockpile was designed for 500'000 t of salt.
-On 2.2.2009, there was virtually no salt left.
-The picture shows the last salt shipment from Onslow in February 2009.
+The picture shows the last salt shipment from Onslow.
+Therafter, there was virtually no salt left.

 Onslow Crystallisers

 The Onslow saltworks were flooded.
 Salt in one crystalliser was visible and was being harvested.
 Other crystallisers were inundated.